RubenGlez/supastate/README.md

 - `update(updater: (state: T) => T)`: Updates the state based on the previous state.
 - `createSupastate(initialState: T)`: Creates a new instance of the supastate hook with the defined initial state.

-## Support
+## Support & Contributing

-If you need help or have any questions, please open an issue in the GitHub repository.
+If you need help or have any questions about supaclipboard, please don't hesitate to open an issue in the GitHub repository.
+I'm always here to help and would love to hear your feedback.
+If you're interested in contributing to the library, whether it's by reporting bugs, suggesting features, or submitting improvements, your contributions are greatly appreciated.
+Please feel free to open an issue or submit a pull request.

 Thank you for using supastate!